Neutrovertido/debian-ujcv-assets/README.md

 Also make sure to replace the `default` folder since it will make it so paper is applied globally to all apps.

 To apply/change the cursor, head to `gnome-tweaks` and change it from there.

+# Default Applications
+Change the default music player to `Amberol` and the default video player to `Celluloid`.